 Another option is to install proper locks on your sliding doors.
 The benefit of these is they can provide entry and exit from both sides of the door – perfect if your back door is the easiest route to the garage.

-If you’re concerned about any aspect of your home’s security, Amalgamated Locksmiths provide everything from free onsite quotes to full home security consultations to ensure you and your property is as safe as possible.
+If you’re concerned about any aspect of your home’s security, Amalgamated Locksmiths provide everything from free onsite quotes to full home security consultations and emergency locksmith support.
 Call us today to arrange a visit from one of our qualified, reliable and experienced locksmiths.

 Crime data from the Crime Statistics Agency March 2016 report, accessed 19 August 2016